Rural

 Use of the sample Contract by Publishers and Educational Institutions is subject to the Copyright Guidelines.

-Each year the Committee organises the Rural Issues Conference.
+Each year the Committee is involved in organising the Rural and Private Practice stream for the Law Society’s Annual Conference.
 Featuring an array of presentations from prominent figures, this one-day conference allows practitioners holding NSW Practising Certificates to claim one CPD unit for each hour of instruction.

 2024 Committee list